-Time duration for IV semester Research project is one full semester.

-Marks for project awarded by the supervisor: 100 Marks

-Marks for project viva-voce awarded by 2 Members Committee: 100 Marks
+The time duration for IV semester Research project is one full semester.
+Marks for a project awarded by the Project supervisor: 25 MarksMarks for a project mid-term review by 3 Members Committee: 25 MarksMarks for a project report and viva-voce exam awarded by the External examiner: 50 Marks.

-[The mid-term review will be conducted and the assessment shall be made by all the faculty members of the Centre (50 Marks) and then at the end public viva - voce exam will be conducted and the assessment shall be made by the project supervisor of the Centre and one external examiner (50 Marks)]
+[The mid-term review will be conducted and the assessment shall be made by the Project supervisor along with a minimum two internal Faculty members of the Centre.
+At the end, the project report evaluation & viva - voce exam will be conducted by the External examiner along with the Project Supervisor of the Centre.]